-FIGURE 7: BIT RELEASE WITH TOOL
+FIGURE 10: BIT RELEASE WITH TOOL

-Care and Maintenance
+QC Care and Maintenance

 The patented quick Release chuck is a precision machine mechanism.
-As with any tool, neglect of your quick release chuck will lead to many preventable problems.
+As with any tool, neglect of the quick release chuck will lead to many preventable problems.
 With proper care and maintenance the chuck will provide long, reliable service.
-Be sure that you routinely service your chuck by doing the following:
+Be sure to routinely service the chuck by doing the following: